Gesta principum Polonorum: Author

-Plezia and others further argue that Gallus' extensive knowledge of Hungary testify to connections there, postulating a connection to the Benedictine monastery of Somogyvár in Hungary, a daughter-house of St Gilles'.
+Plezia and others further argue that Gallus's extensive knowledge of Hungary testify to connections there, postulating a connection to the Benedictine monastery of Somogyvár in Hungary, a daughter-house of St Gilles'.
 He appears to have been closely connected to the Awdańcy clan, a kindred of Norse or Rus origin who had been successful under Boleslaus II, and who had been exiled to Hungary but returned to prominence in Polish affairs during the reign of Boleslaus III.
 As he stated that "the city of Gniezno ... means "nest" in Slavonic, it is thought that the author may have known the language of the country.
 All that is certain is that he was a monk and a foreigner living in Poland, perhaps on a Polish benefice.

 Date

 Generally, it is thought that the original text was composed at some point between 1112 and 1117.
 The dedicatory letter on the preface of the Gesta fixes completion of the origin text between 1112 and 1118.
 The last event mentioned in the work is the pilgrimage of Boleslaus III to Székesfehérvár in Hungary, which occurred in either 1112 or 1113.
 The work was almost certainly completed before the revolt of Skarbimir in 1117–18.
 There is some evidence that several interpolations were added subsequently.
 For instance, there is reference to the descendants of Duke Swietobor of Pomerania (ii.29).